reallinshengxiang/reallinshengxiang.github.io/_pages/about.md

 - *2024.09 - present*, **Design and Development in Operating Systems** (Under the supervision of Prof. Ion Stoica)
    • Build a shell, similar to the one used by bash on a virtual machine.
    • Implement an HTTP server that handles HTTP GET requests.
-   • Complete OS development with Pintos
+   • Complete OS development with Pintos.
 - *2024.09-present*, **Simulation and prediction of Pacman’s behavior under different scenarios** (Under the supervision of Prof. Pieter Abbeel)
   • Build general search algorithms and apply them to Pacman scenarios.
   • Design agents for the classic version of Pacman.Implement both minimax and expectimax search and evaluation function design.
   • Implement value iteration and Q-learning.
 Then apply them to a simulated robot controller (Crawler) and Pacman.
-  • Using Bayesian networks and factoring, the implementation progresses from localizing a single stationary ghost to hunting swarms of multiple moving ghosts with ruthless efficiency
+  • Using Bayesian networks and factoring, the implementation progresses from localizing a single stationary ghost to hunting swarms of multiple moving ghosts with ruthless efficiency.
 - *2024.9-2024.11*,**Design and Development of Computer Architecture** (Under the supervision of Prof. Dan Garcia)
   • Creating a playable snake game in C Programming Language.
   • A simple machine learning algorithm for classifying handwritten digits is implemented using RISC-V assembly code.